 Type II (neonatal lethal type or osteogenesis imperfecta congenita) is the most severe and is lethal.
 Multiple congenital fractures result in shortened extremities.
 Sclerae are blue.
 The skull is soft and, when palpated, feels like a bag of bones.
 Because the skull is soft, trauma during delivery may cause intracranial hemorrhage and stillbirth, or neonates may die suddenly during the first few days or weeks of life.

-Type III is the most severe nonlethal form of osteogenesis imperfecta.
+Type III is progressive and the most severe nonlethal form of osteogenesis imperfecta.
 Patients with type III have short stature, spinal curvature, and multiple, recurrent fractures.
 Macrocephaly with triangular facies and pectal deformities are common.
 Scleral hue varies.

 Diagnosis of Osteogenesis Imperfecta